-1 (4) The "retail sale" of exempt tangible personal property and taxable tangible personal 2 property where: 3 (a) the transaction includes "food and food ingredients", "drugs", "durable medical 4 equipment", "mobility enhancing equipment", "over-the-counter drugs", "prosthetic devices" (all 5 as defined in Appendix C) or medical supplies; and 6 (b) where the seller's "purchase price" or "sales price" of the taxable tangible personal 7 property is fifty percent (50%) or less of the total "purchase price" or "sales price" of the 8 bundled tangible personal property.
-Sellers may not use a combination of the "purchase price" 9 and "sales price" of the tangible personal property when making the fifty percent (50%) 10 determination for a transaction.
-11 Compiler's note: On April 16, 2005 the definition of a" bundled transaction" was added.
+1 (4) The "re etail sale" of exempt tangible personal property and taxable tangible personal 2 property where: 3 (a) the transaction includes "food and food ingredients", "drugs", "durable medical 4 equipment", "mobility enhancing equipment", "over-the-counter drugs", "prosthetic devices" (al 5 as defined in Appendix C) or medical supplies; and 6 (b) wh here the seller's "purchase price" or "sales price" of the taxable tangible personal 7 property is fif ty percent (50%) or less of the total "purchase price" or "sales price" of the 8 bundled tangible personal property.
+Sellers may not use a combination of the "purchase price" 9 and "sales pri ce" of the tangible personal property when making the fifty percent (50%) 10 determination for a transaction.
+11 Compiler's note : On April 16, 2005 the definition of a" bundled transaction" was added.
 Member States shall 12 comply with this definition no later than January 1, 2008.
-13 14 "Delivery charges" means charges by the seller of personal property or services for preparation 15 and delivery to a location designated by the purchaser of personal property or services including, 16 but not limited to, transportation, shipping, postage, handling, crating, and packing.
-17 A member state may exclude from "delivery charges" the charges for delivery of "direct mail" if 18 the charges are separately stated on an invoice or similar billing document given to the 19 purchaser.
-20 If a shipment includes exempt property and taxable property, the seller should allocate the 21 delivery charge by using: 22 a. a percentage based on the total sales prices of the taxable property compared to 23 the total sales prices of all property in the shipment; or 24 b. a percentage based on the total weight of the taxable property compared to the 25 total weight of all property in the shipment.
-26 The seller must tax the percentage of the delivery charge allocated to the taxable property but 27 does not have to tax the percentage allocated to the exempt property.
-28 29 "Direct mail" means printed material delivered or distributed by United States mail or other 30 delivery service to a mass audience or to addressees on a mailing list provided by the purchaser
+13 14 "Delivery ch arges" means charges by the seller of personal property or services for preparation 15 and delivery to a location designated by the purchaser of personal property or services including, 16 but not limited to, transportation, shipping, postage, handling, crating, and packing.
+17 A member state may exclude from "delivery charges" any of the following, if the charges are 18 separately sta ted on an invoice or similar billing document given to the purchaser: 19 A. Handling, crating, packing, preparation for mailing or delivery, and similar 20 charge es; 21 B. Transportation, shipping, postage, and similar charges, or 22 C. The "delivery charges" for "direct mail."
+23 If a shipment includes exempt property and taxable property, the seller should allocate the 24 delivery charg ge by using: 25 a. a percentage based on the total sales prices of the taxable property compared to 26 the total sales prices of all property in the shipment; or 27 b. a percentage based on the total weight of the taxable property compared to the 28 total weight of all property in the shipment.

+The seller must tax the percentage of the delivery charge allocated to the taxable property but does not have to tax the percentage allocated to the exempt property.